 IoT (Internet of Things) refers to the connection of physical devices through a cloud-based network.
 Every physical device which includes your coffee maker, Apple Watch, baby monitor, smart refrigerator, or faucet that has a sensor and internet connectivity is an IoT device.
 Simply put, any physical device that you can monitor or control by using an internet connection is considered an IoT device.

 But hackers can access these IoT connected devices.
 This is the reason why protecting your data is important.
-It is estimated that every person will develop 1.7 Megabits of information every second by the end of 2020.
+It is estimated that the amount of data generated by IoT devices is expected to reach 73.1 ZB (zettabytes) by 2025.
 And you have to protect this information from cyber-attackers.